magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 4\. **Invoke the API to Create the User Profile**

-* Finally, call the CSP API to create the user profile, pass the `CreateUserRequest` object, and handle the response.
+* Finally, CSP will invoke the services endpoint to create the user profile, passing the `CreateUserRequest` object, and a callback to handle the response.

 ```
 static_cast<ProfileApi*>(ProfileAPI)->apiV1UsersPost(Request, ResponseHandler);